FizzBee

 3. Object oriented style (this post) similar to P

-The significant benefit of this style is, it would feel more natural to the actual implementation, but at the same higher level of abstraction as the other styles but more concise than the other options.
+The significant benefit of this style is, it would feel more natural to how you think about the design of the distributed systems.

 For more information about Roles, refer to Roles.